Drive sales on autopilot with ecommerce-focused features

 Who it’s for

 Choose AliDropship if you want to dropship from AliExpress without monthly fees eating into your profits.
-Pay for the plugin once and never again.
+You only need to pay for this WooCommerce dropshipping plugin once.

 Features

 Order automation saves hours of manual processing.
-AliDropship places an order on AliExpress using customer shipping information, tracks packages, and sends delivery updates.
-You handle customer service while the plugin manages the technical details of fulfillment.
+AliDropship places an order on AliExpress using the customer’s shipping information, tracks packages, and sends delivery updates.
+You handle customer service while the WooCommerce dropshipping plugin manages the technical details of fulfillment.

 Pros